Archive for October, 2009

 I’ve written before in this space about retired Columbia University Professor and LED innovator Gertrude Neumark Rothschild and her success litigating and licensing her patents (see, e.g., previous post here).
 That success continues as four more defendants targeted by Rothschild in the U.S. International Trade Commission (ITC) settled recently.

-The biggest name is Sony Ericsson Mobile Communications (Sony), whose settlement with Rothschild was given final approval by the ITC in August when the commission decided not to review an administrative law judge’s (ALJ) inital determination terminating the investigation with respect to Sony.
+The biggest name is Sony Ericsson Mobile Communications (Sony), whose settlement with Rothschild was given final approval by the ITC in August when the commission an administrative law judge’s (ALJ) inital determination terminating the investigation with respect to Sony.

 Also, in an initial determination (ID) made public last month, an ALJ granted motions by Tyntek Corp., Tekcore Corp. and Arima Optoelectronics seeking orders terminating the ITC investigations into their allegedly infringing products (Tyntek ID, Tekcore ID, Arima ID).